aprilyw/writingwithaphasia/static/md/brian.md

 * * * * *

 My name is Brian Bassett.
 I was born in New Jersey in 1970.
 I was the eldest of four siblings: I had a younger sister and two younger brothers.
 When I was 9 years old, my family moved to Colorado.
-We lived in Colorado until I graduated with high school.
+We lived in Colorado until I graduated from high school.
 Before I went to college, my family often went skiing.

 For college, I went to Amherst College in Amherst, Massachusetts.
 My major was economics.
 I met my wife, Sarah, in college, and she was lovely.
 But she had one little problem: she would not ski.
 So, I decided that I would not ski either.